“Strict” AIP is NOT a Life-Sentence

 Wild Zora – Delicious Freeze-Dried Stew, Soup, Meat Bars & Fruit Snacks – Shop the AIP Compliant menu

 Wild Zora even offers BULK Shopping Offers to help you stock your pantry with their shelf-stable AIP Compliant products at a discounted rate AND free shipping!
-SAVE 10% off first order at Fully Healthy (formerly Shop AIP) (excludes bulk boxes).
+SAVE 15% off EVERY order with code: AIP15 (excludes bulk boxes).

 SHELF-STABLE FOOD POUCHES